aaryaupadhya12/GREM/README.md

 # GREM
-markdown_content = """# Gemini-Driven Knowledge Graph Embedding (KGE) Enhancement Pipeline
+# Gemini-Driven Knowledge Graph Embedding (KGE) Enhancement Pipeline

 This repository contains the architecture and implementation for an advanced Knowledge Graph Completion (KGC) framework.
 The system combines Knowledge Graph Embeddings (KGE), multi-agent reasoning layers powered by Google Gemini, and Group Relative Policy Optimization (GRPO) to construct a highly accurate, dynamic training and inference pipeline.